Helene Budliger Artieda

 Simon Plüss

-Simon Plüss (*1969), lic. iur., has been head of the Export Controls and Sanctions Section since 1 September 2023.
+Simon Plüss (*1969), lic. iur., has been head of the Export Controls and Sanctions Division since 1 September 2023.
 He joined the State Secretariat for Economic Affairs SECO as head of Export Controls/War Material in July 2006.
 Since 1 July 2018, he has also held the position of deputy head of the Bilateral Economic Relations Division.
 From 2000 to 2006, he was deputy head of the Air Force Legal Service at the Federal Department of Defence, Civil Protection and Sport DDPS.
 From 1999 to 2000, Simon Plüss served as court secretary at the Criminal Court in Bern.
 He graduated from the University of Bern with a law degree in 2000 and continued his studies in 2010 obtaining an International Executive MBA Zurich/Boston ZfU.

 Erwin Bollinger